turingschool/curriculum/source/level_1/jsattend.markdown

   end
 ```

 In the second line there we've created a *Hash* named `state_stats`.
-Refer to the Ruby tutorial for a reminder about how a hash works.

 ### Step 1: Counting with a Hash

 In this case, we'll use our Hash to keep track of how many attendees are from each state.
-Imagine if we were sorting out paper attendee registration by hand:
+Imagine if we were sorting out paper attendee registrations by hand:

 For each attendee...

 * Figure out which state they're from
 * If a bucket does not exist for that state, create the bucket then put the paper in there
 * If a bucket exists for that state, put the paper in there
 * At the end, the number of papers in each bucket shows how many attendees are from that state

+#### Building the Counter

-Inside the @file.each` loop, let's add instructions to implement this logic:
+Inside the `@file.each` loop, let's add instructions to implement this logic:

 ```ruby
   def state_stats